 It may be that you ran up thousands of pounds worth of debt on credit and store cards while you were at uni; and it is only now, as you begin to look at the state of your finances, that you realise just how much you've spent on them during the last few years.

-Again, the best course of action is to simply pay these off if you have the means to, but as you are unlikely to have a spare thousand pounds laying around in the post-student fall-out, your options are to make the credit card balances cheaper by transferring them elsewhere, then working on paying them off over time.
+Again, the best course of action is to simply pay these off if you have the means to, but as you are unlikely to have a spare thousand pounds lying around in the post-student fall-out, your options are to make the credit card balances cheaper by transferring them elsewhere, then working on paying them off over time.

 Transfer to an interest-free credit card